jonwho/CoinFlip/README.md

 ## CRUD Implementation
 For Create, we assigned a unique ID to each tag in the Add screen view.
-Users are expected to filled out all of the fields.
+Users are expected to select one of the pre-defined, commonly-traded coins that we have populated from our Firebase servers.
+Update selection, the fields relevant to the physical properties of the coin will automatically be filled out, leaving the user to just fill out the price and premium they bought the coin at, the
+quantity of asset, and the date of purchase.
 Upon clicking on the "Saved" button our Javascript function uses jQuery to pull the values from these fields based on the unique IDs mentioend above.
 We perform a set of data validation checks to ensure that all fields are filled correctly (For example, String fields cannot